Your Expert Guide to finding the best Cenotes (Valladolid)

 📌 Valladolid is a gorgeous small colonial city that is so often overlooked by visitors to the peninsula.
 People are generally either going to the beaches of the Caribbean Coast or to the cultural hub of Mérida.

 It is, for many, an afterthought, somewhere for lunch or a quick stroll rather than an absolutely magnificent vacation base for anyone wishing to explore the interior of the Yucatán Peninsula.
 I truly see Valladolid as one of the best places to visit on the Yucatán Peninsula.
+In my opinion, you need at least 2 days in Valladolid.

-However, Valladolid is full of boutique shops, museums, incredible restaurants and some truly quirky hotels (my favourite is the adults only Zentik Project.
+However, Valladolid is full of boutique shops, museums, incredible restaurants and some truly quirky hotels (my favourite is the adults only Zentik Project.)

 From Valladolid you can take easy day trips to explore cenotes, ruins, and more.
 Think: